Saevon/mdx_alerts/README.md

 Check [Twitter Bootstrap](http://getbootstrap.com/components/#alerts) for their alert levels.
 This plugin makes `error` an alias for `danger` since I feel it is a more intuitive title for that alert level.

 You can embed other markup inside the alert, though the result might get a bit crowded.
-When doing so don't indent the insides, as most of the markdown is processed right before the alerts are.
-(I tend to do so because it looks better if you indent)

 ### Icon